Skip to main content

 claude mcp add --transport http github https://mcp.github.com

 One of the coolest features of Claude Code?
 You can create your own skills that perfectly fit your workflow.
-Skills are the evolution of the former custom commands and offer more flexibility.
+Skills are the evolution of former custom commands and follow the open Agent Skills standard.

-Project skills are stored in .claude/skills/ or .claude/commands/ and are available to everyone in the project.
-Personal skills go in ~/.claude/skills/ or ~/.claude/commands/ and only apply to you.
+Project skills are stored in .claude/skills/ and are available to everyone in the project.
+Personal skills go in ~/.claude/skills/ and only apply to you.
+Enterprise skills are distributed organization-wide through managed settings.

 ---